Session Clustering using a Database

 It should be noted that in this type of solution, the database can become both a bottleneck and a single point of failure.
 Jetty takes steps to try to reduce the load on the database (discussed below), but in a heavily loaded environment you may need to investigate other optimisation strategies such as local caching and database replication.
 You should also consult your database vendor's documentation for information on how to ensure high-availability and fail-over of your database.

 There are 2 components to session management in Jetty: a session id manager and a session manager.
 The session id manager's job is to ensure that session ids are unique across all webapps hosted on a jetty instance and thus there can only be one per jetty instance.
 The session manager's job is to handle the session lifecycle (create/update/invalidate/expire) on behalf of a web application, and thus there is one per web application instance.
-They also cooperate and collaborate with the org.mortbay.handler.SessionHandler to enable cross-context dispatch.
+They also cooperate and collaborate with the org.mortbay.handler.SessionHandler to ensure cross-context dispatch works as expected.

 Configuring the JDBCSessionIdManager